Timehash: Hierarchical Time Indexing for Efficient Business Hours Search: Introduction

 Temporal filtering has become a fundamental requirement in modern location-based search services.
 Users routinely search for ``restaurants open now'' or ``stores open late,'' expecting immediate and accurate results that reflect real-time business availability.
 This expectation poses a significant challenge for large-scale search systems that must efficiently filter millions of businesses by their operating hours while maintaining query performance and precision.

-We encountered this challenge while building a location search service that handles millions of business listings.
-The service handles over 12 million business listings and serves tens of millions of daily queries from users seeking location-based information. \timehash was deployed in this production service from June 2023 to December 2024 (18 months), indexing 12.6 million POI records.
-A substantial portion of queries involves temporal constraints, such as finding businesses that are currently open or will be open at a specific time.
-The ability to accurately and efficiently filter businesses by operating hours directly impacts user satisfaction and engagement, making it a business-critical feature.
+We encountered this challenge while building a location search service that handles over 12 million business listings and serves tens of millions of daily queries. \timehash has been deployed in this production service for 18 months, indexing 12.6 million POI records.
+A substantial portion of queries involves temporal constraints---finding businesses open now or open at a specific future time.
+The key insight driving our approach is that the search engine already maintains a highly optimized inverted index for location, category, and keyword filtering: the ideal solution encodes time ranges as \emph{plain index terms}, so temporal filtering composes with all other filters through the existing boolean retrieval machinery at zero infrastructure cost.

-However, real-world business operating hours introduce substantial complexity that traditional range filtering approaches struggle to handle.
-Many businesses operate with break times---for example, a restaurant might be open from 11:00 AM to 2:00 PM, closed from 2:00 PM to 5:00 PM, and then open again from 5:00 PM to 9:00 PM.
-Some businesses have irregular schedules where weekday hours differ from weekend hours.
-Others operate across midnight boundaries (e.g., 10:00 PM to 2:00 AM), while convenience stores and gas stations operate 24 hours a day.
+Real-world business operating hours introduce substantial complexity that simple range filters struggle to handle.
+Many businesses operate with break times---for example, a restaurant open 11:00\,AM to 2:00\,PM and again 5:00\,PM to 9:00\,PM.
+Others have irregular weekday/weekend schedules, operate across midnight boundaries (e.g., 10:00 PM to 2:00 AM), or run 24 hours.
+Traditional range filters cannot capture these patterns without either sacrificing precision or exploding index size, and neither approach scales to millions of businesses at minute-level precision.

-Traditional range filters, which represent operating hours as simple start and end times, cannot adequately capture these complex patterns.
-A single range filter cannot represent break times or multiple discontinuous time ranges.
-This limitation forces system designers to either sacrifice precision (by approximating complex schedules with single ranges) or resort to inefficient workarounds (such as storing multiple range filters per business, which multiplies index overhead).
-Neither approach scales well to millions of businesses while maintaining the minute-level precision that users expect when searching for ``restaurants open now.''